-Investment in any form of capital in Nigeria requires patience and due diligence of the industry you want to operate.
-Many prospective small and medium scale entrepreneurs are often swamped with various business ideas when it comes to investment.
+Investment in any form of capital in Nigeria requires patience and due diligence in the industry you want to operate.
+Many prospective small and medium-scale entrepreneurs are often swamped with various business ideas when it comes to investment.
 Still, the trick to this problem is knowing which one works for you and suits the environment you want to operate.

 In Nigeria, market competition is fierce regardless of your level of operation.
 Given this, there are a few things you should consider before venturing into any business.

-- What is your passion? – You are to consider what you love doing the most that inspires you as much as brings you joy before investment in any capital.
+- What is your passion? – You are to consider what you love doing the most that inspires you as much as brings you joy before investing in any capital.
 There will be ups and downs during the lifespan of your business, but it’s your passion that will help you persevere.

 - Location of the business – this is where you consider the environment you will be operating from.
 Carrying out proper due diligence on the area is very crucial, and every detail is essential.
 From security risks to the risk of flooding – no risk can be overlooked